 Homes need to be properly maintained and cared for.
-Regular maintenance of your property is required — it is typically included in the insurance contract.
+The maintenance of your property is typically required of you in the insurance contract.

-What Happens if You Don’t Maintain Your Property?
+What Happens if There is a Failure to Maintain the Property?

 One of the first things that an adjuster will look at in investigating a claim is whether the damage is due to the actions (or inactions) of the homeowner.
 This can be the case if the property is older and appears to have fallen into disrepair.